| Title: | Global Triangular and Penta-Hexagonal Grids Based on Tessellated Icosahedra |

 calculations.
 Data can be stored in layers that are linked to the grid object.
 In the current version only the

-class is implemented, which allows the user to render data to the cells
+facelayer class is implemented, which allows the user to render data to the cells

 of the grid, which are usually referred to as faces.

-The grid 'user interface' is made up of four primary tables: the @vertices
+The grid 'user interface' is made up of four primary tables: the @vertices table for the coordinates of the vertices,

-for the coordinates of the centers of faces,
+the faceCenters for the coordinates of the centers of faces,

-tables that contain which vertices form which faces and edges respectively.
+the faces and the edges tables that contain which vertices form which faces and edges respectively.

 In these tables, the faces and vertices are sorted to form spirals that go from the north pole in a counter-clockwise